What is horse racing doing to prevent catastrophic injuries?

 The research involves analyzing blood samples from racehorses — both injured and non-injured — at tracks nationwide to see if there are changes in messenger RNA and whether there's anything that consistently differentiates horses that suffer a catastrophic injury, according to a 2021 article in Trainer magazine.

-The Horseracing Safety and Integrity Act — the sport's new national governing body — launched its racetrack safety program last year.
+The Horseracing Integrity and Safety Act — the sport's new national governing body — launched its racetrack safety program last year.
 Starting May 22, its antidoping and medication control rules take effect, giving the sport uniformity in post-race and out-of-competition testing, rulings and penalties.
 The new rules replace the patchwork system of standards in the 38 U.S. racing states that can vary by racetrack and location.

 WHO WAS BARBARO AND WHY DID HE MATTER?